Angus Johnson

 Originally clipping referred to the process of removing or "cutting away" parts of images that were outside a rectangular clipping window.
 However over time this process has been generalized to include clipping with non-rectangular windows, and to include union, difference and XOR boolean operations too.
 And in this library, instead of raster images being clipped, vector paths (subjects) are clipped with other (clip) vector paths that define the clipping regions.

-In closed paths, segments are commonly referred to as edges.
+Closed path segments are commonly referred to as edges.
 Edges are considered touching when they are collinear and overlap, and polygons are touching when they have touching edges.

 The library supports open path clipping, though only subject paths may be open.
 Given that open paths have no winding direction, vertex order in open path solutions will match the vertex order in their corresponding subject paths.